 Breast Reduction in Tampa, FL

 You do not have to suffer with back pain and discomfort from large breasts any longer.
 Dr. Mang is board certified and is an experienced breast reduction surgeon who is greatly admired for his strong commitment to helping people feel their best.
 Breast reduction surgeries are performed by Dr. Mang in his state-of-the-art cosmetic surgery center.
-He has two convenient locations, one in Tampa and one in Pinellas Park, FL.
+He has two convenient locations, one in Tampa and one in Duluth, GA.
 His commitment to building specialized plans for every patient helps him acquire the most natural-looking results.

 Many women seek breast reduction, also known as reduction mammoplasty or mastoplasty, because they are having back and neck problems caused by the excessive weight of their breasts.
 The main goals of this procedure are to give you smaller, lighter, aesthetically shaped breasts that will be in better proportion to your body and to relieve neck, back, and shoulder pain.
 You may want to consider liposuction to remove excess fat from the underarm area as well.